fusheng1990/CarND-traffic-sign-classific-P1/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because it helps to reduce training time.
+The RGB shape is (32 , 32, 3), while grayscale shape is (32, 32, 1).

+Then I normalizing the data to the range of (-1, 1). by equation (pixel - 128)/ 128, the training set is normalized.
+From the lessons, I know a wider distributio in the data would make it more difficult to train.

+Last， I augment the dataset by functions such as random_scale, random_rotate. random rotation around image center (random value between -15 and 15 deg) and random vertical stretching (as the simplest way to simulate different viewing angle) by random value up to 40 %.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...

 I decided to generate additional data because ...